 The path ahead

 Over the last few years, Silaiwali has found collaboration with big brands like Uniqlo, Chloé, and Ulla Johnson.
 “In 2022, we partnered with Uniqlo, and had 50 pop-ups around the world including Milan, Paris, and London,” says the 57-year-old who bid adieu to journalism to dive into entrepreneurship.
 “Working on a complex business right now, journalism seemed like a walk in the park,” he laughs.
 From manufacturing to selling to working with the UN, he calls the work “wheel within wheels.”
-When Bishwadeep began, he had no idea about export or how to run a business.
+When Bishwadeep Moitra began, he had no idea about export or how to run a business.
 For him, the last four years have been a learning curve.
 Though Silaiwali is bootstrapped, he has plans of scaling up.
 “We have only tapped into 2-3 percent of the world market.
 We are keen to go much bigger shortly through social media and exhibitions.”

 After the success of the India chapter of Silawali, Bishwadeep and Iris wish to replicate the model in countries like France.
 “The concept of upcycling and empowering marginalised communities of the region remains the blueprint for every chapter.”
-With many of their artisans having moved to Canada, Bishwadeep wants to start one chapter in Montreal.
+With many of their artisans having moved to Canada, Bishwadeep Moitra wants to start one chapter in Montreal.
 “The trained Afghan women who have now migrated to Canada can restart what they were doing.”